País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Houaphan Province, in northeastern Laos, is a remote and beautiful region of mountains, forests, and valleys.
 Its capital, Xam Neua, lies on the Xam River, bordering Vietnam.

-The Viengxay Caves, a vast limestone network, sheltered thousands during the Indochina Wars, housing schools, hospitals, and government offices.
-The Hintang Archaeological Park spans 12 km, featuring towering standing stones linked to ancient burial practices.
+The Viengxay Caves is a vast limestone network that sheltered thousands of people during the Indochina Wars, including housing schools, hospitals, and government offices.
+The Hintang Archaeological Park spans 12 km, its towering standing stones linked to ancient burial practices.

-The stunning Nam Et-Phou Louey National Park is a must for any hiker or nature enthusiast.
-Laos’s largest and most biodiverse protected area, covering 4,107 km2, is home to over 300 species of birds and 50+ mammals, including tigers, leopards, and gibbons.
+Laos’ largest and most biodiverse protected area, the stunning Nam Et-Phou Louey National Park, is a must for any hiker or nature enthusiast.
+Covering 4,107 km2, it is home to over 300 species of birds and 50+ mammals, including tigers, leopards, and gibbons.
 Visitors can explore the park with wildlife tours, river safaris and forest glamping or ethnic homestays.

-Houaphan’s Tai Daeng, Tai Dam, and Hmong communities are known for silk weaving and traditional crafts.
+Houaphan’s Tai Daeng, Tai Dam, and Hmong communities are also known for their intricate silk weaving and traditional crafts.

 Case Study – Vanmai Coffee Cooperative